Compare any two graphics cards:

 Intro

 Compare those specs to the GeForce GTX 480, which uses a 40 nm design. nVidia has clocked the core speed at 700 MHz.
-The GDDR5 memory works at a frequency of 924 MHz on this card.
-It features 480 SPUs as well as 60 Texture Address Units and 48 ROPs.
+The GDDR5 memory is set to run at a speed of 924 MHz on this model.
+It features 480 SPUs along with 60 Texture Address Units and 48 ROPs.

 Display Graphs